-The floor must be suitable for battery installation; it must...
+The floor must be suitable for battery installation; it must:

-- have a suitable load-carrying capacity, - have an electrolyte-resistant installation surface (or acid collection tanks must be used), - be sufficiently conductive, - be at ground level (max. thickness of backing elements under racks and cabinets: 6 mm), - be as free of vibration as possible (otherwise a special rack is required).
+- have a suitable load-carrying capacity, - be sufficiently conductive, - be at ground level (max. thickness of backing elements under racks and cabinets: 6 mm), - be as free of vibration as possible (otherwise a special rack is required).